 Note: Brochure is no longer available in hard copy.
 My Pyramid is outdated, please see MyPlate for Moms or USDA MyPlate.

 These handouts provide nutrition information and tips for pregnant women from conception through 60 days postpartum in both English and Spanish.
-They are intended to support but not replace the information provided by healthcare providers.

 These Guidelines were designed by the Maternal, Child and Adolescent Health Division of the California Department of Public Health to assist Adolescent Family Life Program (AFLP) case managers in improving the nutrition, physical activity, and healthy eating practices of AFLP clients.
 They can and have been used by other adolescent programs.
 If interested in modifying or using the materials in any derivative work, contact the Maternal, Child and Adolescent Health Division.